Perfect taxon sampling and fixing taxon traceability: Introducing a class of phylogenetically decisive collections of taxon sets: Results

 \begin{example}[Example \ref{CQpossible} continued.]
-In Example \ref{CQpossible}, taxon $4$ is a fixing taxon of the only CQ $\{1,2,3,5\}$.
-Thus, by Proposition \ref{fixpointresolution}, this CQ is resolved in the same way in all possible supertrees of the trees corresponding to the taxon sets in $\sS$. \end{example}
+In Example \ref{CQpossible}, taxon $3$ is a fixing taxon of the only CQ $\{1,2,4,5\}$.
+Thus, by Proposition \ref{fixpointresolution}, this CQ is resolved in the same way in all possible supertrees of any particular choice of input trees corresponding to the taxon sets in $\sS$. \end{example}

-However, the existence of a fixing taxon is sufficient but not necessary for a cross quadruple to be resolved.
-This is demonstrated by the following example.
+So by Proposition \ref{fixpointresolution}, the existence of a fixing taxon is sufficient for a cross quadruple to be resolved.
+However, this condition is not necessary, which we illustrate with the following example, which shows that there are phylogenetically decisive collections of taxon sets that contain CQs which do not have any fixing taxa.